 Burg was named Vice President for Research in 2021.
-She holds the Harbor Lights Chair in Small Animal Studies in the College of Veterinary Medicine and previously served as Vice President for Research at Kansas State University.
+She holds the Harbor Lights Chair in Biomedical Research in the College of Veterinary Medicine and previously served as Vice President for Research at Kansas State University.

 As Vice President for Research at Kansas State, a position she held from 2014 to 2016, Burg oversaw research policy and strategy for three campuses and research connections to five major extension sites.
 Under her leadership, Kansas State saw a 6% increase in research expenditures and laid the foundation for its designation as an Innovation and Economic Prosperity University by the Association of Public and Land-grant Universities.
 (UGA was one of 16 universities to receive the initial designation in 2013.)
 She also led a university-community partnership that was cited by the University Economic Development Association and other organizations as a model for how universities can help faculty more effectively engage with industry.